ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-11
+## 2024-12-02

-Coding practice session
+Brainstorming new ideas

-> Code is poetry in motion.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*